CNAG-Biomedical-Informatics/convert-pheno/docs/supported-formats.md

         - Foster effective data sharing and integration initiatives

         Note that these output formats are **data exchange** files that reach their full potential when loaded into a database.
 For instance, [BFF](bff.md) can be loaded into a MongoDB database and their fields can be queried through an **API**, such as the [Beacon v2 API](https://docs.genomebeacons.org).

+    ???
+Info "Additional formats"
+        When using -ibff and -pxf as input file it is possible to serialize the data to:

+        - CSV
+        - Flattened JSON